Pythagora-io/gpt-pilot/README.md

 ## 🐳 How to start gpt-pilot in docker?
 1. `git clone https://github.com/Pythagora-io/gpt-pilot.git` (clone the repo)
-2. Update the `docker-compose.yml` environment variables, which can be done via `docker compose config` . if you use local model, please go to [https://localai.io/basics/getting_started/](https://localai.io/basics/getting_started/) start.
+2. Update the `docker-compose.yml` environment variables, which can be done via `docker compose config` .
+If you wish to use a local model, please go to [https://localai.io/basics/getting_started/](https://localai.io/basics/getting_started/).
 3. By default, GPT Pilot will read & write to `~/gpt-pilot-workspace` on your machine, you can also edit this in `docker-compose.yml`
 4. run `docker compose build`. this will build a gpt-pilot container for you.
 5. run `docker compose up`.